History ｜ Chronological Table

 Closed Fujisawa plant.

-Started melting and forming operations for FPD-related glass substrates in China (Xiamen).
+Started melting and forming operations for FPD-related glass in China (Xiamen).

 Launched StellaShine™, a new brand of glass-ceramics for cooking appliance top plates.